MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-intro.md

 ## A well-defined and empowered team

-Programs are most effective when the team is deliberately defined as people working under the same conditions and toward the same business objectives.
+Programs are most effective when the participating team is deliberately defined as people working under the same conditions and toward the same business objectives.
 This shared purpose and environment enables effective goal setting and accountability.
 Collaboration problems and their root causes can vary significantly across teams even within the same department.
 While there is no “one-size fits all” solution to collaboration problems, a cohesive team has better odds of defining a shared goal and identifying new team norms to meet that goal.
 An example of a cohesive team is a marketing team reporting to a single manager all focused on marketing the same product.

-Just as important as defining a cohesive team is ensure that the people on that team are empowered to change.
-They need to feel confident that they can safely experiment with the new behaviors.
-If the team goal is to reduce meeting hours, but team members are afraid to decline a meeting invite, the program will fail.
+Just as important as defining a cohesive team is to ensure that the people on that team are empowered to change.
+They need to feel confident that they can safely experiment with new behaviors.
+For example, if the team goal is to reduce meeting hours, but team members are afraid to decline a meeting invite, the program will fail.
 It is the job of both the executive sponsor and program manager to empower program participants through clear communications, behavior role-modeling, and providing rewards and recognition (for more information on rewards and recognition, see [Reinforce](Team-adopt-reinforce.md)).

 ## Program Phases

 <img src="../../../Images/Adopt-teams-1.png" alt="The four program phases">

-The MyAnalytics Habit Change Program has four phases: plan, implement, measure, and reinforce.
+The MyAnalytics Team Behavior Change Program has four phases: plan, implement, measure, and reinforce.

 [Plan](Team-adopt-plan.md): The program manager collaborates with key stakeholders to create the program plan tailored to the needs of the team.
 Planning activities include building the team, structuring the program, and developing the communications plan.